b3rq3/bqsys.github.io/sre-lead/presentation.md

 - Create an environment that allows engineers to use their individual skills
 - Identify and remove potential impediments before they lead to issues

+---

+Two way traffic

 - Support the team to reach the right decisions
-- Talk about objectives and set achievable goals
+- Set specific, measurable, achievable, realistic, time-bound (SMART) goals

 ---